skafdasschaf/lilypond-tools/editorial_guidelines.md

 - **D**: manuscripts not used for the edition
 - **E**: prints not used for the edition

 Within each category, sources are labeled in order of importance.
+Notably, categories D and E are applied if the sources are only available under incompatible licenses (e.g., CC BY-SA 4.0 and CC BY-NC-SA 4.0).

 For each source, the following information is included:
 - RISM library siglum and shelfmark